fadado/jqt/docs/content/metadata.md

 ## General operation

-_jqt_ will

-Metadata in YAML and JSON formats
+You can provide metadata in the document front matter to be inserted when rendering the template.
+Also, `jqt` will accept in the command line  additional files in [YAML][YAML] or [JSON][JSON] to be merged with the front matter.
 This is described on the bottom of this diagram:

 <%include "FLOW.md">

-You can pass the following options to `jqt` to modify metadata evaluation:
+When invoking `jqt` you can use the following options to define the additional input metadata and influence JSON preprocessing:

 <%include "opt/D.md">
 <%include "opt/f.md">